dvidsilva/ng2forms/README.md

-# Angular QuickStart Source
+# Angular2 Forms Workshop

-This repo was created using the [https://github.com/angular/quickstart](https://github.com/angular/quickstart).
+This repo was created using the [https://github.com/angular/quickstart](https://github.com/angular/quickstart) as a base.
-Check their README for more information about getting started with [angular](https://angular.io/docs/ts/latest/quickstart.html).
+Check the [Angular](https://angular.io/docs/ts/latest/quickstart.html) website for more information about getting started.

 **This is not the perfect arrangement for your application.
 It is not designed for production, because it prefers compilation speed over performance.